Black-bearded Flying Lizard

 Scientific Name: Draco melanopogon

-History: These lizards are also referred to as "Black-bearded Gliding Lizards," which do just that.
-They live in rainforests mostly, and can be seen floating from tree to tree.
-They utilize their patagium in order to glide, thus earning their name as "flying" lizards.2 The creature can glide for a substantial distance, about five meters for every one meter of decent.1
+These lizards live in rainforests and can be seen floating from tree to tree.
+They utilize their patagium in order to glide, which earned them the name of flying lizards.
+[2] The creature can glide for a substantial distance, about five lengths for each unit of descent (i.e. 5m per 1m descent or 5ft. per 1ft. descent).
+[1]

 Small insects, such as ants and termites, comprise its diet.
-The female lizard lays only two eggs in each clutch.2
+The female lizard lays only two eggs in each clutch.
+[2]

 Footnotes